 Marketing is expected to drive measurable outcomes.
-Your team should try to keep the amount of time spend on administrative work to a minimum, so they can focus on driving marketing impact.
+Your team should try to keep the amount of time spent on administrative work to a minimum, so they can focus on driving marketing impact.

 I often get questions from my team about the time that we spend on updating dashboards, reporting on metrics or thinking about new experiments and improvements.

-I believe a Marketing team that has found it’s Rhythm should not spend more then 10% of it’s time on measuring, learning, optimizing and planning.
+I believe a Marketing team that has found its Rhythm should not spend more than 10% of its time on measuring, learning, optimizing and planning.
 Once systems and reporting are in place and accurate, this should be doable.

-The most important reason for a Marketing team member to get this done, is that it will ultimately empower them to do their best work.
-If you can point at the impact your work has on the business, it becomes much easier to say “I got this, let me do my thing”, vs. a world where data in unreliable or misunderstood.
+The most important reason for a Marketing team member to get this done is that it will ultimately empower them to do their best work.
+If you can point at the impact your work has on the business, it becomes much easier to say “I got this, let me do my thing”, vs. a world where data is unreliable or misunderstood.

 This quote from Abraham Lincoln says it all.